dataesr/datasupr/README.md

 ## Build for production

 The react client app is served by the node server in production.
 Vite build creates a build in `/dist` folder.
-This folder has to be moved to the `/server` folder.
+This folder has to be moved into the `/server` folder.